By Ohio.org Staff

 Springmill Drive-In, Mansfield

-The Springmill Drive-In opened the weekend of May 15th for the summer.
+The Springmill Drive-In, first opened in 1950, is still up and running, offering flicks seven days a week.
 The theater offers two screens, each showing first run double features and occasionally triple features will be offered at no extra charge.

 Aut-O-Rama Drive-in Theatre, North Ridgeville